Halfway to Hazard: Biography

 Warrix released a solo music video, "Rain on the Roof," in 2012, featuring former All Pro NFL Tennessee Titan's kicker, Rob Bironas.

 Tolliver now writes full-time for Curb music publishing and formerly of Tim McGraw's publishing company, StyleSonic.
 He and Warrix had one song, "Die by My Own Hand," on McGraw's Emotional Traffic album and Tolliver has the song "Let Me Love It Out of You" on McGraw's Two Lanes of Freedom album.
-Brantley Gilbert, Jerrod Niemann, Chris Young, Edwin McCain, Cade Foehner, Wynonna Judd, Tim Montana, Neal McCoy, and many others have also recorded Tolliver's songs.
+Brantley Gilbert, Lee Brice, Jerrod Niemann, Chris Young, Pryor Baird, Edwin McCain, Cade Foehner, Wynonna Judd, Tim Montana, Neal McCoy, and many others have also recorded Tolliver's songs.
 Halfway to Hazard released two singles for purchase on iTunes via their own Picnic Hill Label.
 "Heaven On Down the Highway" and "American Outlaw" respectively.
 Their album "REDemption" was released in 2017 on their own Picnic Hill Records imprint, as was "Live at Analog" in 2019.